How to Run PPC Campaigns in Google Ads

-AdWords uses an algorithmic placement based on keywords, placement and audience while deciding where to place ads within its network.
+Google Ads uses an algorithmic placement based on keywords, placement, and audience while deciding where to place ads within its network.

-Single Keyword Ad Group (SKAGs) is an ad group which consists of a single keyword.
-If you are sure (based on data) that a particular keyword is attracting more traffic to your site, SKAGs can save you a lot of advertising money.
+A Single Keyword Ad Group (SKAGs) consists of a single keyword, if you are sure (based on data) that a particular keyword is attracting more traffic to your site, SKAGs can save you a lot of advertising money.

 Management Placement helps you manage the placement of your ad group.
 For example, if you notice that you are receiving more relevant traffic from Forbes for your display ads you can bid higher on that particular site to get more results.

-In AdWords, keywords are the most critical targeting factor, they describe what your products or services are, and help the search engine trigger an ad when a user types a search query.
+In Google Ads, keywords are the most critical targeting factor, they describe what your products or services are, and help the search engine trigger an ad when a user types a search query.